 All vested options shall be exercisable until 9 December 2023.
+As at 31 December 2023, no share options were outstanding under the Share Option Scheme.

 Share options under the Share Option Scheme do not confer rights on the holders to dividends or to vote at shareholders' meetings.